 Garth presents the CAP congress schedule that he shared by email.
 The board meeting is Tuesday evening at 6:30 PM ET with the idea to go for dinner afterwards.

-Joines session in the afternoon on Thursday with a longer slot for a discussion on long-range plan strategy and prioritization.
-Garth has been communicating this with Francine from CAP.
+Joint session in the afternoon on Thursday with a longer slot for a discussion on long-range plan strategy and prioritization.
+Garth has been communicating this with Francine from CAP, and Carsten at IPP.

 5. News from TRIUMF